tovam/elixir_quick_reference/README.md

 ## Working with Files

 ## Erlang Interoperability
-Erlang modules can be called by prepnding them with a colon.
+Erlang modules can be called by prepending them with a colon.
 ```elixir
 :crypto.hash(:sha, "Elixir is the beez knees")
 |> :crypto.bytes_to_integer